About Ed Craig

 - Perhaps you read the the sections I wrote on Laser and Plasma-Oxy Fuel Cutting, in the Thermal Cutting Section in the ASM Handbook, Ninth Edition, 1988.

-- I have had over thirty published weld magazine articles usually on subjects like the Simplification of Manual and Robot MIG / Flux Cored Weld Process Controls.
+- I have had close to 40 published weld magazine articles usually on subjects like the Simplification of Manual and Robot MIG / Flux Cored Weld Process Controls.

 - If you have Machinery Handbook gathering dust on one of your book shelves, I rewrote the complete weld section.